| More Golden Age Single Scans |

 Stark's Collection

 A classic single on Kalypso (that, as can be seen to the above right was popular enough for a 45 RPM re-release) is the harmonica driven rural mento of Sir Horace and His Merry Knights: "Morgan's Mento" backed with: "Mambo Jamaica" Ken Khouri produced this Kalypso 78 RPM single in 1958.
 The label tells us that Sir Horace's surname is Abrahams.
 Unusually, it also bears the legend, "A Real Treasure", prefacing by several decades reggae 45s that would bare the legend "scorcher".
 Both sides are indeed a treasure -- insanely catchy, high-energy harmonica driven mento.
 Each side follows a popular subject for mento songs.
 The first is about a Caribbean dance craze.
 The second is about a type of rum.
 (Another rum song, Lord Power's "Special Amber Calypso", can be heard on Boogu Yagga Gal.
-Another two dance-craze songs can be heard on the Valmark CDs. ) Because they are favorites and the and these songs are out of print, here are song clips of Mambo Jamaica and Morgan's Mento.
+Another two dance-craze songs can be heard on the Valmark CDs. ) Because they are favorites and the and these songs were out of print when this site was created, here are song clips of Mambo Jamaica and Morgan's Mento.
 [Click here for notes About the Audio Clips On this Site.]
-Sir Horace also recorded a two singles in the 1970s, as seen here. |
+Both of these songs became available on CD in 2013 on the collection called "Mento, Not Calypso".

 ![]() |